 The term “Pier & Beam” refers to a foundation that is constructed of treated lumber and elevated atop piers or blocks.
-A properly constructed pier & beam foundation will have a crawl space under the house.
+A properly constructed pier and beam foundation will have a crawl space under the house.
 The beams are generally the largest pieces of lumber and run parallel the length of the house and may be spaced up to 12’ apart.
-Perpendicular the wooden beams, are joists.
-Joists are generally spaced approximately 18” apart.
+Perpendicular the wooden beams, are joists, which are generally spaced approximately 18” apart.
 On top of the joists sits the subfloor.
 The subfloor is at minimum ½” plywood and is the surface which supports the flooring of the house.

 This wooden “understructure” is elevated and supported by a concrete grade beam, drilled concrete piers, sonotubes, pad & blocks, or some combination of these 4 systems.
-When repairing a pier & beam home, it is vital to choose a qualified foundation repair company due to the major differences from a slab foundation.
-Our team of specialized evaluators and construction staff have many years of training with the highest quality materials for “vintage homes” and pier & beam foundations.
+When repairing a pier and beam foundation, it is vital to choose a qualified foundation repair company due to the major differences from a slab foundation.
+Our team of specialized evaluators and construction staff have many years of training with the highest quality materials for “vintage homes” and pier and beam repair.